jarun/nnn/README.md

   - Launch apps, run commands, spawn a shell, toggle exe
   - Access hovered file at prompt or spawned shell
   - Lock terminal after configurable idle timeout
+  - Capture and show output of a program in help screen
   - Basic support for screen readers and braille displays

 ## Quickstart